Pay Per Results PR

 As with all PR /marketing efforts, being closed-minded can really limit the results and it’s best to look at everything holistically.

 Yes!
 We work with small businesses with small budgets so we don’t want anyone writing a ‘blank cheque’.
-Every press release, review or comment is capped at £600 maximum (which is very rarely reached – it just gives you a safety net).
-Remember, you sign off Pay Per Results PR – Press Releases (so you can manage how many you send out according to your budget / what goals you want to achieve) and for Pay Per Results PR – Comment Pieces and Pay Per Results PR – Reviews – we’ll present you with each opportunity and you can accept or decline – so you’re in charge.
+Every information sheet, review or press opportunity is capped at £600 maximum (which is very rarely reached – it just gives you a safety net).